Hangell/file-server-go/README.md

 * Please ensure that your code follows the established coding conventions and includes appropriate tests for any new functionality.

-## Licença
+## License
-Laima is licensed under the MIT license.
+*File Server* is licensed under the MIT license.
 Please refer to the LICENSE file for more information.

-## Doações
+## Donations
 If you enjoyed using Laima, please consider making a donation to support the continuous development of the project.
 You can make a donation using one of the following options:
 * Pix: rodrigo@hangell.org